greta-dev/greta/tests/testthat/_snaps/inference.md

 # bad mcmc proposals are rejected

-    Code
-      mcmc(m, chains = 1, n_samples = 1, warmup = 0, initial_values = initials(z = 1e+20))
-    Error <simpleError>
     The log density could not be evaluated at these initial values Try using these initials as the values argument in `calculate()` to see what values of subsequent <greta_array>s these initial values lead to.

 ---

-    Code
-      mcmc(m, chains = 1, n_samples = 1, warmup = 0)
-    Error <simpleError>
     Could not find reasonable starting values after 20 attempts.
     Please specify initial values manually via the `initial_values` argument

 # mcmc handles initial values nicely

-    Code
-      mcmc(m, warmup = 10, n_samples = 10, verbose = FALSE, chains = 2,
-        initial_values = inits)
-    Error <simpleError>
     the number of provided initial values does not match chains 3 sets of initial values were provided, but there are 2 chains

 ---

-    Code
-      mcmc(m, warmup = 10, n_samples = 10, verbose = FALSE, chains = 2,
-        initial_values = inits)
-    Error <simpleError>
     the initial values provided have different dimensions than the named <greta_array>s

 ---